ldeecke/mn-torch/README.md

 In the default setting `--mn full`, all of the model's BNs are replaced with MN.

-A predefined jobs is located in the `jobs/full` folder.
+A predefined job is located in the `jobs/full` folder.
 In this seeded example a ResNet56 is trained on CIFAR100, with a final test error of **28.75%**.

 > While the code has a `--seed` parameter in place, this does not necessarily guarantee portability across devices, c.f. this [note](https://pytorch.org/docs/stable/notes/randomness.html) on the official PyTorch website.